Barasa–Ubaidat War: Course of War

 The war began in 1860.
 Despite Turkish support of Ubaidat, the Barasa, successful at first, advanced through Ubaidat's territory to "Ain Mara" where they met a heavy and decisive defeat.
 The war ended in 1890, with the loss of 2,000 lives from both sides, including two of Abubakr's brothers.
 Little information is available about this long war.

 Abubakr did not survive to see the end of the war, he moved to Benghazi and died there in 1870.

 Legacy

 This was not the only war between tribes in Cyrenaica.
 Wars like the Barasa-Ubaidat war were conventional there.
 The Barasa-Ubaidat war was the nineteenth century version of the Basus War.
 With the coming of Mohammed ben Ali es Senussi, founder of the Senussi order in the nineteenth century, to Cyrenaica the number of wars had gradually diminished.
 When the Italians invaded Libya in 1911, Senussi leaders had no difficulty in unifying the tribes' efforts against the invaders.

-Again, like the Basus War, poetry and exaggerated tales are the main remnants of this war.
+Again, like the Basus War, poetry and exaggerated tales are the main remnants or anything close to an account of this war.